ansterONE/first-steps/test.md

 human-centered approach it is crucial to not think of the form of the outcome right away or to be limited to just one medium or technology.
-But in order to experiment and innovate, a flexible workspace is as much needed as a flƒexible methodological framework which stimulates creating research designs with specific tools.
+But in order to experiment and innovate, a flexible workspace is as much needed as a flexible methodological framework which stimulates creating research designs with specific tools.

-Challenge The work space of the embedded researchers are regular office spaces at the university, supplied with a desk and a computer.
-The scope of most projects however requires a variety of work settings.
+Challenge: The work space of the embedded researchers are regular office spaces at the university, supplied with a desk and a computer.
+The scope of most projects, however, requires a variety of work settings.
 When working from a human-centered approach it is crucial to not think of the form of the outcome right away or to be limited to just one medium or technology.
 But in order to experiment and innovate, a flexible